 Pedestrianism sport in Birmingham

-Edited from copied post on another thread ......
+Edited and copied post from another thread ......
 When I was researching boxing in the 19th Century I found a lot of these 'pastimes' in the Midland Sporting News at the old newspaper library in Colindale, London.
-If I remember 'pedestrianism' wasn't just fast walking it had several rules and I'm...
+If I remember 'pedestrianism' wasn't just fast walking it had several rules and...

 Birmingham Screwdriver Company Digbeth